 Eye Exam and Consultation

-During an eye exam, Dr. M. Briggs Bauman will ask you questions about any symptoms or issues you are experiencing, medications your are currently taking, any blurry vision, your work environment, and your overall health.
+During an eye exam, the doctor will ask you questions about any symptoms or issues you are experiencing, medications your are currently taking, any blurry vision, your work environment, and your overall health.
 Family history and previous eye or vision conditions will also be discussed during this part of the examination.
-Dr. Bauman will consider this information when determining any treatments or recommendations.
+Dr. Bauman or Dr. Haria will consider this information when determining any treatments or recommendations.

 Eye Function Testing

 As part of a comprehensive eye exam, our Danville optometrist examines the overall health of the eye through a visual examination and tonometry.
-Dr. Bauman evaluates eye health by visually inspecting the eye and eyelids using magnification and a bright light.
+The doctor evaluates eye health by visually inspecting the eye and eyelids using magnification and a bright light.
 To examine the internal structures of the eye, we may dilate the pupils.
 Increased eye pressure may be an indicator of glaucoma, so we utilize tonometry to measure eye pressure.
-After completing these short tests, Dr. Bauman reviews the results and discusses any necessary treatment options with you.
+After completing these short tests, the results and discusses any necessary treatment options with you.
 Contact us at 434-793-2020 today to schedule a comprehensive eye exam.